changswap/changswap-document/products/prediction/prediction-troubleshooting.md

 When you collect winnings, they might not appear in your wallet’s transaction logs as usual.\
 This is because they use a different type of transaction: Internal transactions.\
-Enter your wallet address on BscScan, then check the “Internal Txns” tab to confirm that they’ve arrived.\
+Enter your wallet address on BkcScan, then check the “Internal Txns” tab to confirm that they’ve arrived.\
 ![](https://lh5.googleusercontent.com/9NoIvK-oztyEaizCfgrj-poPIP\_uWeFDYsa0\_nxN3sKUiIwFdACy\_BemrtRLJn-ZkyW3LprfRn4s9lL24BOGb-I-t1vHoh5wkuTx7bObHQl5sS7xPmuZEOTVPUXr7LPNAfPfqr12)

 ### Why aren't the results of my round showing?